 Despite faster networks and better compression, fonts remain uniquely expensive:

-Fonts are also global assets — once loaded incorrectly, they affect every page view.
-Modern SEO is user-experience driven.
-If your text appears late, shifts unexpectedly, or flashes invisibly, your rankings and engagement suffer.
+Fonts are global assets — once loaded incorrectly, they affect every page view.
+If text appears late, shifts unexpectedly, or flashes invisibly, rankings and engagement both suffer.

 The Core Principles of Modern Font Performance